Frequently Asked Questions

 Who qualifies for awards?

-We recognize 1st, 2nd, and 3rd place in all distance and age/gender categories, including:
+We recognize 1st, 2nd, and 3rd place in the designated age/gender categories listed below:

 When and where is the awards ceremony?